c3d/SDKdemo/BUILD.md

 * windows explorer opens
 * copy the shurtcut `Windows PowerShell (x86)`  and rename it to `Windows PowerShell - db48x`
 * right hit on the file and `properties`:
-* change the target of the shurtcut to `%SystemRoot%\system32\WindowsPowerShell\v1.0\powershell.exe PowerShell.exe wsl -- ~/db48x/sim/db48x`
+* change the target of the shurtcut to `%SystemRoot%\system32\WindowsPowerShell\v1.0\powershell.exe PowerShell.exe wsl --cd "~/db48x" -- ./sim/db48x`

 ###  db48x without powershell